Bishwanath Roy

-Bishwanath Roy (1906-1984) was a freedom fighter and an Indian politician.
-He was born in a Bhumihar family.
+Bishwanath Roy (10 December 1906 – 27 August 1984) was an Indian freedom fighter and politician.
 He was elected to the Lok Sabha, the lower house of the Parliament of India from the Deoria constituency of Uttar Pradesh as a member of the Indian National Congress.
 He was a student of St. Andrew's College, Gorakhpur and the University of Allahabad.
 He was the Deputy Minister of Labour, Employment and Rehabilitation in the Union government.